babywade/babywade/README.md

 ### Hi there 👋 Programming | Mathematicas | Music is the most beautiful things in our life.

-- 🔭 I’m currently working on HX as an embedded C engineer.
+- 🔭 I’m currently working on Rhino as an embedded C engineer.
 And sometimes I develop some tools to help my colleagues to work more efficient.
 - 🌱 I’m currently learning Qemu oriented to emulate Cortex-m arm CPU like STM32.
 - 😄 Pronouns: Programming | Mathematicas | Music is the most beautiful things in our life.